-Glass Lewis views option repricing plans and option exchange programs with great skepticism.
-Shareholders have substantial, real downside risk in owning stock and we believe that the employees, officers and directors who receive stock options should be similarly situated to align interests optimally.
-We are concerned that option grantees who believe they will be "rescued" from underwater options will be more inclined to take on unjustifiable risks in the future.
-Moreover, a predictable pattern of repricing or exchanges can substantially alter the value of a stock option; options that will practically never expire deeply out of the money are worth far more than options that carry such a risk.
-In short, repricings and option exchange programs change the bargain between shareholders and employees after the bargain has been struck.
-Repricing is tantamount to a re-trade.
+We are concerned that option grantees who believe they will be "rescued" from underwater options will be more inclined to take unjustifiable risks.
+Moreover, a predictable pattern of repricing or exchanges substantially alters a stock option's value because options that will practically never expire deeply out of the money are worth far more than options that carry a risk of expiration.

+In short, repricing and option exchange programs change the bargain between shareholders and employees after the bargain has been struck.